Kong/docs.konghq.com/app/konnect/org-management/org-switcher.md

 content_type: how-to
 ---

-The org switcher allows a user with multiple {{site.konnect_short_name}} accounts to seamlessly switch between organizations they belong to.
+The org switcher allows a user with multiple {{site.konnect_short_name}} accounts to seamlessly switch between their organizations.
 You can navigate to the org switcher by clicking on **Your Org Name** > **Back to Org Switcher**.

 From the org switcher, you can:
-- View a list of {{site.konnect_short_name}} organizations you have access to
+- View a list of {{site.konnect_short_name}} organizations to which you have access
 - Login to a different {{site.konnect_short_name}} organization
 - Create a new {{site.konnect_short_name}} organization

 ## Email Matching

-The org switcher allows users to switch between {{site.konnect_short_name}} accounts with the same email address as the user currently logged in.
-Each organization that contains an account with the same email address will be listed in the org switcher.
+The org switcher uses the email of the logged in user to locate all organizations where this email is attached to a {{site.konnect_short_name}}.

 In order to gain access to more organizations, the user may:
 - Create a new organization - Newly created organizations will automatically show up in the org switcher.